danielsaidi/Sheeeeeeeeet/README.md

 pod Sheeeeeeeeet
 ```

-You can also clone the repository and build the library locally.
+If you prefer to not have external dependencies, you can also just copy the source code into your app.

+## Supported Platforms

+Sheeeeeeeeet supports `iOS 9` and later.